Connecting NTK and NNGP: A Unified Theoretical Framework for Wide Neural Network Learning Dynamics: The Neural Dynamical Kernel

+\textbf{Sigmoidal Dynamical Kernel:} Sigmoidal functions are defined as monotonically increasing functions with linear behavior around zero and saturation at both $\pm\infty$.
+Examples of such functions include hyperbolic tangent and error function.
+These functions are sensitive to changes in the variance of the weights.
+When the variance is small, the kernel closely resembles a linear kernel.
+On the other hand, when the variance is large, the function acts like a step function, leading to strong non-linearity.
+In the NDK, this nonlinearity is most prominent along the diagonal due to the influence of the derivative kernel, as shown in Fig.~\ref{fig: kernels} (g-i).

+In sigmoidal functions, significant time differences result in a kernel that is nearly linear.
+Unlike the ReLU kernel, the structure of the kernel is preserved, with the primary effect being a change in its scale (see Fig.\ref{fig: kernels}(j-l)).

-\textbf{The mean predictor:}The above explicit expression for the MGF allows for the evaluation of the statistics of the predictor by differentiating the MGF w.r.t. to the source $\ell$.
-Here we focus on its mean.
-The mean predictor on the training inputs obeys the following integral equation and the mean predictor on any test point ${\bf x}$ is given by an integral over the training predictor with the NDK of the test
+\textbf{The Mean Predictor:} The above explicit expression for the MGF allows for the evaluation of the statistics of the predictor by differentiating the MGF w.r.t. to the source $\ell(t,{\bf x})$.
+The equations describing the second moment for a general nonlinearity are complex, and given in SI Sec.\ref{sec: variance}.
+Here we bring the equations for the mean predictor for train and test.